 Stacking overdrive pedals means to use an overdrive pedal in unison with another guitar pedal.
 Doing this causes the two guitar pedals to work together to create new tones and textures.
 Which can open an entire world of new sounds coming from your amplifier.

 There are many ways to stack an overdrive pedal in your signal chain, but some of the more common overdrive stacking options are with:

 - Boost Pedals

 - Fuzz Pedals

-However, much like setting up a pedalboard, stacking overdrive pedals is an artform.
+However, when you are learning how to set up a pedal board, you will find that stacking overdrive pedals is an art form.
 Not every overdrive pedal sounds good in a stacked setting, and the outcome does rely heavily on your entire rig.
 With this in mind, we wanted to show you a few ways to try out stacking overdrive pedals!